QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 decisions affect the representative agent's beliefs about future government decisions.

-The models are distinguished by having
+The models are distinguished by their having  either

 - A single Ramsey planner that chooses a sequence
   $\{\mu_t\}_{t=0}^\infty$ once and for all at time $0$; or